-The Hardware Settings page of the Delta Control Panel gives you control over miscellaneous features of the Delta 1010LT.
+The Hardware Settings page of the Delta Control Panel gives you control over miscellaneous features of the Delta 410.
 To display this page, click the "Hardware Settings" tab of the Delta Control Panel.

-MASTER CLOCK: This section allows you to select the source of the board's master clock: Internal Xtal (crystal), S/PDIF In, or Word Clock.
+MASTER CLOCK: This section allows you to select the source of the board's master clock: Internal Xtal (crystal) or S/PDIF In.
 Master clock operation is outlined in the Synchronization section of this manual.
 Internal Xtal is the default setting.
-Be sure to select "S/PDIF In" if you will be recording or monitoring an S/PDIF stream, or "Word Clock" if you wish to synchronize your digital audio with a source device that is Word Clock capable.
+Be sure to select "S/PDIF In" if you will be recording or monitoring an S/PDIF stream, or if you wish to synchronize your digital audio with a S/PDIF source device.

 NOTE: If "S/PDIF In" is selected as the master clock source, be sure to supply a valid S/PDIF signal to the board's active S/PDIF input.
 Otherwise, erratic timing and/or improper sample rates will be experienced.
-The same is true for selecting "Word Clock" as the master clock setting - make sure there is a valid word clock signal present at the Delta 1010's Word Clock In.

 Once a master clock source has been selected, its synchronization status is continually monitored and displayed below the master clock radio buttons.
 If internal crystal is selected, the status display will always say "Locked."
-On the other hand, if S/PDIF In or

-Word Clock is selected as the master clock source, the control panel will display "Locked" only when a valid S/PDIF or Word Clock signal is detected.
+On the other hand, if S/PDIF In is selected as the master clock source, the control panel will display "Locked" only when a valid S/PDIF signal is detected.
 It will display "Unlocked" when there is no signal at the selected input, or when the signal is corrupt or invalid for any reason.

 CODEC SAMPLE RATE: This section indicates the present board sample rate, as set by application software.
 The sample rate selected here will be used to drive the digital mixer and all outputs.
 The "Rate Locked" checkbox is used to force a sample rate upon the system.
 It is disabled by default to allow software access to all supported sample rates.
 When checked, it causes the driver to only operate at the selected sample rate.
-This means that any application that attempts to open the Delta 1010LT driver at a sample rate other than the one selected here will fail to do so and will post an error message.
+This means that any application that attempts to open the Delta 410 driver at a sample rate other than the one selected here will fail to do so and will post an error message.
 "Reset Rate When Idle" is selected when you want the sample rate to return to a particular setting when a software application is not actively using the board.
 This is particularly handy for keeping the digital mixer running at a specific sample rate.